edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 - very clear and practical grounded in experience
 - the reading homework suggested re: the live coding exercise helped give an idea of what was good to try and include/do, and re-doing the same live coding exercise was really useful practice
 - great that we had a second go with the practice
+- Good morning session
+- Enjoyed the practice and getting feedback from peers, made me relaxed
+- Liked breakout rooms, worked well
+- Liked the course content
+- Liked the whole ethos of the course, welcoming, easy to practice and set like that from the beginning
+- Liked summary in slides highlighted in yellow
+- Comprehensive material, granular, well designed
+- Enjoyed the pedagogy lessons of the first day
+- Breakouts useful for learning in particular for git exercise and building workshop websites
+- Really good to have an opportunity to have a do-over and repeat an exercise and have a chance to correct mistakes

 ## What can be improved upon/what was confusing/what needs clarification?